telerik/blazor-docs/components/scheduler/resources.md

 ## Examples

 The two examples below showcase [single resource](#one-resource) and [multiple resources](#multiple-resource) respectively.
 For brevity, they use hardcoded data, but you can populate the corresponding collections dynamically from your actual data service, and you can also use `async` methods to do so (our [live demo](https://demos.telerik.com/blazor-ui/scheduler/resources) shows an example of that).

+>tip The examples below hardcode the resource collections for brevity.
+In a real case you might be fetching them from asynchronous API.
+If so, initialize the resource collections to avoid null references while the scheduler is initializing, something like `List<SchedulerResource> Managers { get; set; } = new List<SchedulerResource>();`.

 ### One Resource